ABC News (Australian TV channel)

-ABC News (formerly ABC News 24; also referred to as the ABC News channel) is an Australian 24-hour news channel launched and owned by the Australian Broadcasting Corporation.
-The channel replaced the former ABC HD channel (which simulcast ABC TV in high definition) and commenced broadcasting as ABC News 24 at 7:30 pm (AEST) on Thursday, 22 July 2010.
+The ABC News channel is an Australian 24-hour news channel launched and owned by the Australian Broadcasting Corporation.
+The channel replaced and used the then-former ABC HD channel space (which simulcast ABC TV in high definition) and commenced broadcasting as ABC News 24 at 7:30pm (AEST) on Thursday, 22 July 2010.

-The network is a division of the ABC’s News and Current Affairs Department.
-The majority of the channel's content is produced from the ABC’s Sydney station ABN studios, in Ultimo, Sydney which the public can view being presented from an atrium looking into the news presentation studio.
-ABC's breakfast television programme, News Breakfast, Afternoon Briefing and the evening programme The World is produced at ABV Southbank, Melbourne (weekdays).
+The network is a division of the ABC's News and Current Affairs department.
+The majority of the channel's content is produced from the studios of the ABC's Sydney station, ABN, in Ultimo, Sydney which the public can view being presented from an atrium looking into the news presentation studio.
+The ABC's breakfast television programme, News Breakfast, Afternoon Briefing and the evening programme The World is produced at ABV Southbank, Melbourne (weekdays).

-Due to the relaunch of ABC HD on 6 December 2016, the picture format of the ABC News channel was reduced to standard definition.
+Initially launched in MPEG-2 high definition, the channel's picture format reduced to standard definition on 6 December 2016, following the relaunch of ABC HD.
+The HD feed, however, gradually rolled out as an alternative option via ABC iView, the ABC News website and on Youtube; before restoring it, now in the MPEG-4 encoding format, to terrestrial viewers in June 2025.

 History

 The ABC announced in January 2010 that it planned to launch a 24-hour news channel.
 The logo of ABC News 24 was revealed by Freeview in their new promotion on Tuesday 22 June.
 The official promotional reel for the channel was launched on digital channel 24 between 6 and 8 July.

 Speculation about a launch date for the channel took place in the weeks prior to the official announcement.
 The Daily Telegraph claimed in early July that the channel would be delayed due to technical issues at the ABC's new playout facility, MediaHub, in south west Sydney while other outlets reported that the channel was on track to begin in mid-July.

 The ABC announced on 13 July 2010 that the channel would have its first live broadcast on 22 July.

 In November 2016, the ABC announced that ABC News 24 and ABC NewsRadio would be rebranded under a unified ABC News brand.
 The relaunch occurred on 10 April 2017.

+On 22 July 2024, the ABC announced that the entire ABC News division would receive a new look, including for the channel.
+The relaunch occurred on 19 August 2024.

+On 19 May 2025, the ABC announced that the channel will be in high definition again, this time as MPEG-4, alongside ABC Entertains.
+The changes will occur between 11 and 26 June 2025.